chillnchar/octocat/README.md

 # Octocat 🐱 🐙
 Everything Octocat touches, we record.
 Oh, and if you see the sneaky mascot, upload an image.
+<br>These images are not ours.
+Just a disclaimer.